cbyeung/cbyeung.github.io/_posts/2017-06-07-pizza-lunch-presentation-and-feedback.md

 ---
 I presented my cumulative research findings from my work over two-and-a-half summers and one semester (for the E59 Solid Mechanics course).
 You can access a copy of my presentation [here]({{ site.url }}/images/acoustics/presentationCBYsmall.pdf).

-Many members of the audience provided helpful feedback, which I have collected in this post.
+Many members of the audience provided helpful feedback, which I have collated in this post.

 Professor Matt Zucker
   - Questioned how fibres could possibly be less stiff axially than flexurally, given that in my 3D prints more fibres are oriented along the z-axis.
 Professor Carr Everbach responded that the geometry of the mesh is probably non-trivial because the connections between fibres might be capable of rotation.
 In other words, conformational changes should not be ignored.